SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-SQL-Injection.md

 [slide]

-# What is SQL Injection and how to prevent it?
+# What is SQL Injection?

 In the previous part of the lesson, we learned how to send raw SQL statements to the database.